victor-chevillotte/inception-of-things/Readme.md

 - Run GitOps workflows with ArgoCD
 - Deploy Gitlab with Helm on kubernetes

-**The project must be ran in a virtual machine, therefore an installation script is provided**
+**The project must be launched in a virtual machine, therefore an installation script is provided**

 ### Master Virtual machine Specs